Increase Voter Turnout: Electoral Roll

 Learn as much as you can about your voters and collect all available information.
 A laborious task, perhaps, but with the right strategy and by using our tips, it will be worth the effort.

 Voter Turnout Is Linked to the Electoral Roll

 Check your electoral roll at the beginning of the election and update your data.
 A micro-website can be a helpful tool where new voters can register and known voters can add personal information to their profile.
 In addition, have a look at who could be a good campaign ambassador from within your active voter base.
 This is how you start segmenting your voters.
-If you would like to find more voter groups, a poll is a useful tool in helping to give you more information.Request a quote >
+If you would like to find more voter groups, a poll is a useful tool in helping to give you more information.Start now >

 Use your Electoral Roll as a "Ladder of Engagement"